-Council's Team Leader Arbor Compliance commenced an inspection regime in October 2022 to confirm all the exception data.
-Forestree now has 125 confirmed exceptions (part 2, 4 and 7) recorded in accordance with the Regulations and these have been placed on a scheduled 14 months inspection program.
+Council's Team Leader Arbor continued an inspection program in June 2024 to confirm all the exception data.
+Forestree now has confirmed exceptions 279 (part 2, 4 and 7) recorded in accordance with the Regulations and these have been placed on a scheduled 14 months inspection program.
+Inspections of confirmed exceptions trees completed June 2024.